Wassim067/Documentation_about_Figma/README.md

 ## 4. How to use shapes

-In Figma, use shapes and elements to create squares, circles, lines, and more.
-This is the essentials for creating a design on a page.
+In Figma, use shapes and elements to create squares, circles, lines and more.
+This is essential for creating a design on a page.

 In the right pannel, the shapes can be edited completely.
-What was previously a circle can be shaped like a C. Figma offers an infinite number of possibilities.
+What was previously a circle can be shaped like a C (see picture).
+Figma offers an infinite number of possibilities.

 - Select the shape tool from the tool menu and click on the shape you need
-- then drag the shape in the layout
+- then drag the shape into the layout
-- at the end you can edit the form as you like
+- at the end you can edit the form as you like.

 ![image](https://user-images.githubusercontent.com/97837907/198846907-29a088a9-2455-4114-8f89-5ba232697405.png)